Input and Output (skbio.io)#

 In the case of skbio.io.registry.read() if into is not provided, then a generator will be returned.
 What the generator yields will depend on what format is being read.

-When into is provided, format may be omitted and the registry will use its knowledge of the available formats for the requested class to infer the correct format.
-This format inference is also available in the OO interface, meaning that format may be omitted there as well.
+When into is provided, format may be omitted and the registry will use its knowledge of the available formats for the requested class to infer (sniff) the correct format.
+This format inference is also available in the object-oriented interface, meaning that format may be omitted there as well.

 As an example: